AlexandreSajus/Taipy-Dask-Demo/README.md

     <img src="media/generic-data.png" alt="Generic Data Node" width="70%" ></img>
 </p>

-review_data is a generic data node that calls a Python function `read_fct` to read the dataset with a `read_fct_params` argument to specify the path.
+review_data is a *generic* data node that calls a Python function `read_fct` to read the dataset with a `read_fct_params` argument to specify the path.

 <p align="center">
     <img src="media/pipeline2-new.png" alt="Pipeline2" width="100%" ></img>
 </p>

-- raw_reviews is the reviews that we queried
+- raw_reviews contains the reviews that we queried
 - parsed_reviews is raw_reviews but filtered only to contain relevant columns

-Between the blue nodes are orange **Task Nodes**, which take blue nodes as inputs and return blue nodes as outputs using Python functions.
+Between the data nodes (in blue) are **Task Nodes** (in orange).
+Task Nodes take Data Nodes as inputs and return Data Nodes as outputs using Python functions.

 <p align="center">
     <img src="media/pipeline3-new.png" alt="Pipeline3" width="70%" ></img>
 </p>

-These **Task Nodes** are called by a green node called the **Pipeline**** Node**, which is the entry point of the pipeline.
+These Task Nodes are combined into a pipeline using a green node called the Pipeline** Node**, which is the entry point of the pipeline.
+(Note that Taipy allows for several Pipelines Nodes to co-exist)

-**Task Nodes have a skippable property which allows them to be skipped if the output was already computed and cached**
+Task Nodes have a skippable property that allows them to be skipped if the output was already computed and cached.

+Example:
+- Let’s set the parameter skippable to True for the get_reviews task.
+- Let’s run the pipeline once
-- For example, if we already ran a first query and then run a second one, Taipy will log:
+- Then run it a second time, Taipy will log:
-- `[2023-05-16 04:40:06,858][Taipy][INFO] job JOB_read_review_39d2bb45-8901-4081-b877-2e308507bb90 is skipped.`
+- `[2023-05-16 04:40:06,858][Taipy][INFO] job JOB_getread_reviews_39d2bb45-8901-4081-b877-2e308507bb90 is skipped.`
 - meaning it did not reread the dataset but used the cached result instead.

-This pipeline can find reviews for a specific business from the datasets.

 ## Web App